Salekin-13/intro-to-ml-basics/README.md

 * Implement logistic regression and MLP from scratch using Tensorflow
 * Train on Fashion-MNIST/CIFAR datasets
 * Visualize training and validation performance
-* Understand underfitting vs overfitting
+* Understand underfitting vs overfitting, and the bias-variance tradeoff
 * Apply techniques like initialization, regularization and dropout

 ---